lucko/spark/README.md

 * **TPS** - ticks per second, to a more accurate degree indicated by the /tps command
 * **Tick Durations** - how long each tick is taking (min, max and average)
-* **CPU Usage** - how much of the CPU is being used by the server process, and by the overall system
+* **CPU Usage** - how much of the CPU is being used by the process, and by the overall system
 * **Memory Usage** - how much memory is being used by the process
 * **Disk Usage** - how much disk space is free/being used by the system

 As well as providing tick rate averages, spark can also **monitor individual ticks** - sending a report whenever a single tick's duration exceeds a certain threshold.
 This can be used to identify trends and the nature of performance issues, relative to other system or game events.

-For a comparison between spark, WarmRoast, Minecraft timings and other profiles, see this [page](https://github.com/lucko/spark/wiki/spark-vs-WarmRoast-timings-etc) on the spark wiki.
+For a comparison between spark, WarmRoast, Minecraft timings and other profiles, see this [page](https://spark.lucko.me/docs/misc/spark-vs-others) in the spark docs.

 ## License

-spark is a fork of [WarmRoast](https://github.com/sk89q/WarmRoast), which is [licensed under the GNU General Public License](https://github.com/sk89q/WarmRoast/blob/3fe5e5517b1c529d95cf9f43fd8420c66db0092a/src/main/java/com/sk89q/warmroast/WarmRoast.java#L1-L17).
+spark was originally a fork of [WarmRoast](https://github.com/sk89q/WarmRoast), which is [licensed under the GNU General Public License](https://github.com/sk89q/WarmRoast/blob/3fe5e5517b1c529d95cf9f43fd8420c66db0092a/src/main/java/com/sk89q/warmroast/WarmRoast.java#L1-L17).

-Therefore, spark is also licensed under the GNU General Public License.
+spark itself is also licensed under the GNU General Public License.